 Likewise, underestimating expenses falsely increases net profit projections, which could end in disaster for you and your business.
-[Read related article: The Do's and Don'ts of Writing a Great Business Plan]

 Editor’s note: Looking for the right loan for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-Creating any new business requires a lot of capital, which is usually acquired in one of two ways: equity financing or debt financing.
+Creating any new business requires capital, which is usually acquired in one of two ways: equity financing or debt financing.
 Debt financing means borrowing money directly, whereas equity financing means selling a stake in your company to receive financial backing.

-"The cost of building out a website with customized graphics ran me about $1,200,” said Jonathan Mandell, CEO of Teepee.
+Researching budget-friendly tech solutions is wise.
+For example, you can save on technology costs by building your website.
+“The cost of building out a website with customized graphics ran me about $1,200,” said Jonathan Mandell, CEO of Teepee.
 “I primarily used contractors on Upwork and Fiverr.”

 “I worked with a law firm that charged me about $500 for incorporating my business and making sure I had the proper documents in order,” said Mandell.

 You should start getting the word out about your business so you have customers once you open.
-Marketing costs include all of your advertising and promotion costs, plus whatever you spend creating a marketing plan.
+Marketing costs include all advertising and promotion costs plus whatever you spend creating a marketing plan.

 “It’s easy to throw money at Facebook or Google ads and get excited when they bring in customers,” said Alex Willen, founder of Cooper’s Treats.
 “But you absolutely have to understand how much you’re spending on those ads in order to acquire a customer and how much profit those customers are bringing in.”

 Startup costs may be eligible for tax deductions.
 However, large purchases are not deducted all at once on returns.
 Many expenses are amortized ― meaning the deduction is spread out over time, usually around 15 years.
 You must depreciate the cost during this period.
-As an example, if you buy new office equipment, you can list pieces as a tax deduction but must claim depreciated cost.
+For example, if you buy new office equipment, you can list pieces as a tax deduction but must claim depreciated cost.

 To learn what other tax deductions your business might be eligible for, review IRS Publication 535.

 There are three easy steps to calculating your business startup costs: